Faster Tour Search: Designing for Learnability

 Talking with agents revealed pain points:

-1. Outdated, incomplete tour info → low customer confidence and missed bookings
+1. Key information not accessibile during live calls → low customer confidence and missed bookings

-3. Information spread across 5 sources → manually piecing together answers across agent tools, website + printouts
+3. Information spread across 5 sources → time pressure doing manual synthesis across agent tools, website + printouts

 Wireframing & Prototyping